 What Happens After Mediation?

 Reaching a full settlement agreement through mediation is one of the most empowering steps divorcing spouses can take.
-Mediation allows couples to resolve issues of care and contact, finances, maintenance, and division of assets in a cooperative, cost-effective manner.
-But once the hard work is complete and both parties have a final Divorce Settlement Agreement (including a Parenting Plan where minor children are involved), what happens next?
+Mediation allows couples to resolve issues of care and contact, finances, maintenance, and division of assets in a cooperative and cost-effective manner.

 Why Mediation Makes the Next Steps Easier

-By the time mediation is concluded, the parties will generally have:
+By the time mediation is concluded, the parties will usually have:

 • A signed Divorce Settlement Agreement

-• A Parenting Plan (if there are minor children)
+• A Parenting Plan (if minor children are involved)

-• Any required Form 4 / Family Advocate documentation
+• Any required Family Advocate documentation (including Form 4 where applicable)

-• A cooperative foundation, which makes the legal process smoother and faster
+• A cooperative foundation that makes the legal process smoother and faster

-But mediation itself does not finalize a divorce.
-South African law requires that all divorces—whether contested or uncontested—be granted by a competent court.
+However, mediation itself does not finalise a divorce.
+Under South African law, all divorces — whether contested or uncontested — must be granted by a competent court.

 Step-by-Step: What Happens After Mediation in South Africa

-Once mediation is complete and all agreements have been drafted and signed, the divorce must still go through a formal legal process.
-Here’s what happens next:
+Once mediation is complete and all agreements have been drafted and signed, the divorce must still follow a formal legal process.

 1. The Settlement Agreement Is Reviewed and Finalised

-Even though the agreement has been drafted during mediation, it will generally be:
+Although the agreement is drafted during mediation, it will usually be:

 • Reviewed by the attorneys involved

-• Formally typed, formatted, and prepared in the structure required for court
+• Properly typed, formatted, and structured for court purposes

-• Double-checked to ensure it complies with the Children’s Act (if relevant) and general divorce law requirements
+• Checked to ensure compliance with divorce law and the Children’s Act (where relevant)

-The final document is then ready to be attached to the divorce summons.
+The finalised agreement is then ready to be attached to the divorce summons.

-2. A Summons Must Be Issued and Served
+2. A Divorce Summons Is Issued and Served

 How this works:

-• An attorney drafts the divorce summons, with the settlement agreement attached as an annexure.
+• An attorney drafts the divorce summons, attaching the settlement agreement as an annexure

-• The summons is issued by the court’s Registrar.
+• The summons is issued by the court Registrar

-• The summons must be formally served on the other spouse by the Sheriff of the Court, in person.
+• The summons is formally served on the other spouse by the Sheriff of the Court

-Service is a legal requirement, even when the parties are amicable, because the court must be satisfied that the defendant (your spouse) is aware of the proceedings.
+Service is a legal requirement, even where both parties are amicable, as the court must be satisfied that the defendant is aware of the proceedings.

-• The sheriff provides a Return of Service, which becomes part of the court file.
+• The Sheriff provides a Return of Service, which forms part of the court file

-• The defendant (the spouse being served) usually signs a Notice of Consent to Divorce since the matter is already agreed.
+• The defendant usually signs a Notice of Consent to Divorce, allowing the matter to proceed uncontested

-3. The Parenting Plan Must Be Registered (If Children Are Involved)
+3. The Parenting Plan Is Registered (If Minor Children Are Involved)

-When minor children are part of the divorce, the Parenting Plan:
+Where minor children are involved, the Parenting Plan:

 • Must be signed by both parents